svermeulen/vim-easyclip/README.md

 ### Disclaimer ###

 This plugin is very new and as such may contain bugs.
-Feedback and contributions welcome!
+Please submit any bugs that you find as github issues.
+Pull requests are also more than welcome!

 ### Todo ###